TheSenPie/portfolio-smbat/content/post/ai/index.md

 image = "https://images.inc.com/uploaded_files/image/1920x1080/getty_484267200_109172.jpg"
 +++

 I took a bonus assignment for my Artificial Intelligence course.
 The work demonstrates the implementation of various algorithms for solving the n-puzzle problem, along with useful statistics for analysis.
-Due to the professor’s request, I have made the repository private, so students of upcoming years will not copy it, but you can access the code with [this link](https://gitfront.io/r/SenPie/fhSwHm6Huxwx/ai-22/).
+Due to the professor’s request, I have made the repository private, so students of upcoming years will not copy it, but you can access the code with **[this link](https://gitfront.io/r/SenPie/fhSwHm6Huxwx/ai-22/)**.

 ## Statistics
 Part 1